 - Explains how BIM is challenging the traditional approach to project delivery and how this affects the constructor’s role

-- Elaborates each stage of the design and construction process and the tasks associated with each of them
+- Elaborates on each stage of the design and construction process and the tasks associated with each of them

 - Shows step-by-step how to estimate project costs, administer contracts, manage job site and construction operations, plan and schedule a project, monitor project performance, manage project quality and safety, and assess project risks